opencomputeproject/OpenNetworkLinux/onlp/applications/index.md

 * Is an SFP present or absent?
 * If an SFP is present how can I determine its type, capabilities, and make operational decisions?
 Is it a 100G LR4 module or 1G Copper SFP connected through an MSA adapter?
 * How can I communicate with the specific hardware once I have identified it?
 If its a 1G Copper SFP containing a Marvell PHY how do I enable or disable autonegotiation?
-* How can I access any Digital Optical Monitoring information that may be present in the module that affects the L1 quality of a port or ports?
+* How can I access any Digital Optical Monitoring information that may be present in the module that reportst he L1 quality of a port or ports?

 An NMS agent typically needs to ask the following platform-dependent questions: